-- 66. In about 2014, Uber Inc developed a software tool that enabled users of the tool to, among other things, identify and deny services to certain Riders (Greyball). - 67.
-During the Claim Period from about mid-2014, one or more of the Uber Entities used Greyball in the Australian States for, among other purposes, the purpose of: - (a) identifying Riders who were suspected: - (i) of being transport compliance or regulatory enforcement officers; and/or - (ii) of an intention to carry out law enforcement activities against UberX Partners; - (b) preventing, or attempting to prevent, such individuals from successfully transmitting requests for UberX, including by: - modifying the functionality of the Uber app where the SIM card inserted was suspected of being used by transport compliance or regulatory enforcement officers to book rides; and/or - (ii) modifying the functionality of the Uber app identified as being used by suspected transport compliance or regulatory enforcement officers to book rides; and/or - (iii) modifying the functionality of the Uber app where the credit card linked to the Rider's account was suspected of being used by transport compliance or regulatory enforcement officers; and/or - (iv) causing a different version of the Uber app to be displayed for the individuals' accounts, showing "ghost" vehicles; and - by the conduct pleaded in the preceding subparagraphs, assisting UberX Partners, when providing UberX: - (i) to evade regulatory or transport compliance officers; and/or - (ii) to evade the issue of Regulatory Fines and/or compliance notices.
+- (ii) to regulatory authorities in NSW that they were launching a "low cost Uber trial", when that was not the case. - 66.
+In about 2014, Uber Inc. an entity or entities within the Uber Group developed aor caused to be developed software tools (Evasion Tools) that enabled users of the tools to, among other things, - (a) identify and deny services to certain Riders (Greyball).
+Including potential transport compliance or regulatory enforcement officers; - (b) identify locations where enforcement activity had occurred; - (c) obfuscate driver locations and hide vehicle license plates; - (d) prevent requests from geographic areas where the offices of transport compliance or a regulatory authority was located and/or ensure that users in those locations could not see any available vehicles; and - (a)(e) present particular users, including potential transport compliance or regulatory enforcement officers, with a fake view of the Uber app in which it appeared that no vehicles were available. - During the Claim Period from about mid-at least May 2014, one or more of the Uber Entities used Greyballthe Evasion Tools in the Australian States for, among other purposes, the purpose of: - (a) identifying Riders who were suspected: - (i) of being transport compliance or regulatory enforcement officers; and/or - (ii) of an intention to carry out law enforcement activities against UberX Partners: - (b) preventing, or attempting to prevent, such individuals from successfully transmitting requests for UberX, including by: - modifying the functionality of the Uber app where the SIM card inserted was suspected of being used by transport compliance or regulatory enforcement officers to book rides; and/or - (ii) modifying the functionality of the Uber app identified as being used by suspected transport compliance or regulatory enforcement officers to book rides; and/or

+- (iii) modifying the functionality of the Uber app where the credit card linked to the Rider's account was suspected of being used by transport compliance or regulatory enforcement officers; and/or - (iv) causing a different version of the Uber app to be displayed for the individuals' accounts, showing "ghost" vehicles; and - (c) by the conduct pleaded in the preceding subparagraphs, assisting UberX Partners, when providing UberX: - (i) to evade regulatory or transport compliance officers; and/or - (ii) to evade the issue of Regulatory Fines and/or compliance notices.